▶Practice

 - Multidisciplinary approach: plastic surgeon, maxillofacial surgeon, otolaryngologist, oncological surgeon, rehabilitation specialist work as one team.

-Regional Commitments — Ivano-Frankivsk and Ternopil
+Regional commitments — Ivano-Frankivsk and Ternopil

 - Ternopil — on 18 November 2025, Valikhnovski signed an agreement with Ternopil National Medical University for a named scholarship for students whose parents died for Ukraine.
-This is not only a financial but also an educational program: scholarship recipients receive free access to Valikhnovski Academy, assistance in operations, and preparation for international examinations.
+This is not only a financial but also an educational programme: scholarship recipients receive free access to Valikhnovski Academy, assistance in operations, preparation for international examinations.

 - Other branches: Lviv, Rivne, Bukovel — according to the clinic's statement.